RISE Fund: Racialized and Indigenous Supports for Equity

 Eligibility

-This grant is open to formal and informal organizations or community groups in Kitchener.
+This grant is open to informal not-for-profit organizations or community groups in Kitchener.
 The group/organization can be newly formed for the purpose of a specific project or is a pre-existing group undertaking a project.

-• the organization or group is led by individuals who identify as Black, Indigenous and/or racialized
+• the group or organization is led by leaders who identify as Black, Indigenous and/or racialized

-• the organization or group serves Black, Indigenous and/or racialized individuals and/or groups in Kitchener
+• the group or organization serves Black, Indigenous and/or racialized individuals and/or groups in Kitchener

-• the organization or group can demonstrate through a budget how they propose to use the funds
+• the group or organization can demonstrate through a budget how they propose to use the funds

-• the organization or group agrees to report back upon completion of the project, event, or initiative, including accountability of all revenues, expenses and proof of purchases
+• the group or organization agrees to report back upon completion of the project or event, including accountability of all revenues, expenses and proof of purchases

-• the organization or group agrees to complete an evaluation following the conclusion of the project, event or initiative
+• the group or organization agrees to complete an evaluation following the conclusion of the project or event

 We will not provide grant funding, financial support or any other financial or in-kind contribution to any person, including any individual, body, business, or entity, that hosts, arranges, contributes to or promotes Conversion Practices.
 Learn more about this policy on LaserFiche.